Stderr and Stdout: Understanding Logs and Output

 andsys.stderr

 .
-This is especially useful for capturing and analyzing output or redirecting output to non-standard output devices such as graphical interfaces. - Using the
+This is particularly useful for capturing and analyzing output, or redirecting output to non-standard output devices such as graphical interfaces. - Using the

 subprocess